Committed to Excellence

 Along with general duties such as alarm, sprinkler, and life safety building plans reviews, business fire code safety inspections and coordinating the department’s public education programs, the department’s Prevention Division offers child safety seat installation and home safety inspections and coordinates our Citizens Emergency Response Team (CERT).
 Thanks to these efforts, the department maintains a pro-active approach to accident loss prevention and community preparedness.

-Members include: Commander Lieutenant/Paramedic Joe Watkins, Batallion Chief/Paramedic Terry Fowler, Batallion Chief/Paramedic Brandon Ferguson, Captain/Paramedic Matt Milner, Lieutenant/Paramedic Casey Graves, Firefighter/Paramedic Denton Garcia and Firefighter/Paramedic Paul Abel.
+Members include: Commander Captain/Paramedic Joe Watkins, Batallion Chief/Paramedic Terry Fowler, Batallion Chief/Paramedic Brandon Ferguson, Batallion Chief/Paramedic Matt Milner, Lieutenant/Paramedic Casey Graves, Driver/Engineer Denton Garcia and Firefighter/Paramedic Paul Abel.

 Each year the University Park Fire Department remembers those who died during the September 11, 2001 terrorist attacks in New York, Washington and Pennsylvania with a Posting of the Colors.
 The morning ceremony begins near the actual time of the first impact at the World Trade Center.
 University Park, Highland Park and SMU come together and the location of the ceremony varies.
 In addition to the posting of the colors, the ceremony includes bagpipes, the ringing of the department’s fire bell and remarks by the City Chaplin.
 Members of the public are welcome to attend the ceremony.
 412 emergency workers died as they attempted to implement rescue and fire suppression efforts at the World Trade Center.
 Overall, the attacks claimed 2,974 lives, excluding the 19 hijackers.